Tulsa gunman bought an AR-15 the day of the mass shooting and targeted his doctor

 Police said they believe the gunman, Michael Louis, shot himself.

-During a news conference Thursday, Tulsa Police Chief Wendell Franklin said the shooter had gone to the hospital for back surgery on May 19 under the care of Dr. Preston Phillips, one of the people killed in the shooting.
+During a news conference Thursday, Tulsa Police Chief Wendell Franklin said the shooter had gone to the hospital for back surgery on May 19 under Phillips' care.

 The shooter was released from the hospital on May 24.
 Afterward, the shooter called multiple times complaining about pain and seeking additional treatment.
 On Tuesday, Phillips saw the shooter for more treatment.